 Locate the SIM card tray on your iPhone — it’s usually on the right side below the side button.
 Open the SIM card tray by pressing a SIM card ejector tool, straightened-out paperclip, or an earring backing into the hole in the SIM tray.
 Push the tray back in to reseat the SIM card.

 Reset Network Settings

 Resetting the network settings on your iPhone is a more advanced software troubleshooting step.
-It resets all of the Cellular, Wi-Fi, Bluetooth, and VPN settings on your iPhone to factory defaults.
+It resets all of the Cellular, Wi-Fi, APN, and VPN settings on your iPhone to factory defaults.

-This means you’ll have to reenter your Wi-Fi passwords, reconnect your Bluetooth devices, and reconfigure any virtual private networks.
+This means you’ll have to reenter your Wi-Fi passwords and reconfigure any virtual private networks on your iPhone.
 It’s a little bit of an inconvenience, but it can fix the problem when calls fail on your iPhone.

 Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Tap Reset Network Settings again when the confirmation pop-up appears.
 You may be asked to enter your iPhone passcode before you can perform this reset.

 Your iPhone will turn off, reset, then turn on again when the reset is finished.